geo909/reconcile_bq_data/README.md

 ## Installation

 from the root folder run `pip install -e .`.
-Then import the module by `import sapbulkgenerator`
+Then import the module by `import reconcilebqdata`